frenchcutgreenbean/Blutopia-Upload-Checker/README.md

 - Scan directories for movies (.mkv)
 - Parse filenames then search on TMDB
 - Use TMDB id + resolution (if found) to search Blutopia for unique movies
+- Ability to ignore groups, qualities, and other keywords.
+- Scan the file with mediainfo to ensure either English audio or English subtitles.
 - Made for Blutopia, but I don't see why it wouldn't work on any UNIT3D API with the needed editing.
-- Ability to ignore groups, qualities, and other keywords.

 ## Setup